shendb2022/Thesis-Codes/DSPHF/README.md

-The running process is DataReader->DSPHF
+The running order is
+1. DataReader
+2. DSPHF